The Fairies (British band)

-The Fairies were a British rhythm and blues band led by drummer John 'Twink' Alder, who recorded three singles between 1964 and 1965.
+The Fairies were a British rhythm and blues band led by drummer John "Twink" Alder, who recorded three singles between 1964 and 1965.

+History

-The group began in Colchester, Essex, in 1963 as 'Dane Stephens and the Deep Beats'.
-After a year, the band evolved into 'The Fairies' - Dane Stephens (born Douglas Robert Ord, vocals/blues harp), John 'Akky' Acutt (lead guitar, ex-the Strangers), Mick 'Wimps' Weaver (rhythm guitar/fiddle - not the same-named organ player also known as Wynder K Frog), John Frederick 'Freddy' Gandy (bass) and John 'Twink' Alder (drums, ex-the Strangers).
+The group began in Colchester, Essex in 1963 as Dane Stephens and the Deep Beats.
+After a year, the band evolved into the Fairies.
+The band consisted of Dane Stephens (born Douglas Robert Ord) on vocals and blues harp, John "Akky" Acutt (formerly of the Strangers) on lead guitar, Mick "Wimps" Weaver on rhythm guitar and fiddle, John Frederick "Freddy' Gandy on bass and John "Twink" Alder on drums (also formerly of the Strangers).